 Your friends and colleagues don’t need a Google account to view a Google Drive folder or document.
-This is one of the little known abilities of Google Drive.
 You can send an invite to their email address.
 Or use a shareable link.

-Sharing via a link is a security risk for sensitive documents because anyone with the link can access the file.
+Sharing via a public link is a security risk for sensitive documents because anyone with the link can access the file.
 So use it in a public chat, email, or social media only if the document can be viewed by anyone.